sathishkumar19-zz/TechWithSathish/index.md

 # Architecture Patterns - Systems Design - Integration Patterns - Simple Scenarios

-This website holds my thought process on
+This Website is a reflection of my Design Thoughts on the following

 - Architecture patterns on Different Providers and platforms,
 - System Design concepts on Solution level,
 - Integration patterns describes the basic building blocks for architectures